 Fresh Sourdough Bread

 Park in the PIER 39 garage.
-Then make sure to dine at Crab House, Fog Harbor Fish House, Pier Market, Wipeout Bar & Grill or Eagle Cafe for delicious food and get 2 hours of free parking validation.
-The parking garage costs $9 per house so this is a huge $18 savings!
+Then make sure to dine at Crab House, Fog Harbor Fish House, Pier Market, Wipeout Bar & Grill or Eagle Cafe for delicious food and get 1 hour of free parking validation.
+The parking garage costs $9 per house so an hour free is a huge saving!

 Check out the Sea Lions